stonex159/stonex159.github.io/README.md

  I changed my club website into a react app, here is the [repo](https://github.com/stonex159/CVGC-Site) and the website is coming.
 Watching Dr. Bart's video on craeting a the TA Trainer was very informative and helpful as I setup the club app.
 I am trying to expand upon what I saw since my app is decidely different in application.
 I want people to input their name email and the status of their daily health check then submit that through a button.
 That info will them be stored and displayed in a table below that information collection column.
 When a new day passes that information will be moved over to the history page to be documented and referencable if contact tracing or attendance rate wants to be investigated.

- Currently I having difficulties figuring how to make the form work as I am unfamiliar with forms in javascript.
+ ~~Currently I having difficulties figuring how to make the form work as I am unfamiliar with forms in javascript.
 I've read some tutorials for them, like this [react/forms](https://reactjs.org/docs/forms.html) and this [Data Tables in React](https://shopify.engineering/building-data-table-component-react) but the structure of my app is so different that I need to think about how I can implement them cleanly, or how to reorder my app.

+ I have implemented a bootstrap form into my app, to gandle the collection of the information input.

- Deploying the app to github pages is proving troublesome.
+ ~~Deploying the app to github pages is proving troublesome.
 I have followed [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) article on how to, but I keep running into trouble at the "deploy": "gh-pages -d build" part.
 My code refuse to use that with my app's name.

 # Change Log
 Week 1